lunakoly/QuickLink/README.md

 ## Usage

-Use `Cmd`+`Shift`+`L` on macOS or `Ctrl`+`Shift`+`L` on Windows and Linux to generate a URL-link to the line denoted by your current cursor location.
-Alternatively, hit double `Shift` and search for the `Copy Line Link` action.
+Use `Cmd`+`Shift`+`L` on macOS or `Ctrl`+`Shift`+`L` on Windows and Linux to generate a URL-link to the line denoted by your current cursor location (alternatively, hit double `Shift` and search for the `Copy Line Link` action).
+The newly generated link will be copied to your clipboard automatically.

 Unfortunately, the extension
 - can only generate GitHub or Gitlab links now
 - can not generate links to locally modified files (even if these modifications take place after the current cursor location)

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].